 8. Decorations.
 Keep decorations to a minimum.
 You don’t have to go all out with an extravagant display.
 Keep it simple.
 Rent long tables for the food and enough folding Adirondack chairs for all your guests to watch the festivities.

 9. Invitations.
-If you have a home printer, try your hand at making your own wedding invitations with a do-it-yourself invitation kit.
+If you have a home printer, try your hand at making your own wedding invitations with free wedding invitations found online.
 You can experiment with different designs and fonts or use templates that allow you to fill in the details.

 10. Music.
 Cut down on the size of the band or skip it entirely.
 Carefully take your time looking for a DJ.
 Another alternative is to make your own playlists and use equipment from home for the music during the ceremony and reception.